How to Foam Roll (Videos)

-If you missed the previous article, What is Foam Rolling & SMR, click here to learn everything you need to know before beginning.
-If your ready to start self massage with foam rolling, read on.
+If you missed our previous article, What is Foam Rolling and SMR, click here before continuing.
+If your ready to start self massage with foam rolling then read on.
 Foam Rolling (FR) can be done before, during or after workouts, it can also be used throughout the day on an as need basis.
 There are a few key things to remember when foam rolling at these specific times.

 Before a Workout - Foam roll in the beginning of a workout if you have an imbalance, tender areas, adhesions or injuries that need to be addressed.
 Be sure to follow foam rolling immediately with static and or active stretching, then mobility work before moving into movement prep and then the workout.
 This can take 10 - 40+ minutes depending on the severity of your situation and analysis performed by your coach so be patient.
 Every stretch & movement you do, you want to practice good clean patterns with proper breathing.
 Finish your workout with a little more foam rolling of targeted areas and then static stretching.
 This can also be done later in the day or throughout if your pressed for time.

 During a Workout - When foam rolling during your workout, do so if something doesn't feel right such as tenderness in a joint or increased tension to a muscle.
 An example can be that you jumped right into a workout without a warmup and you have been sitting all day.
 You are now experiencing slight anterior knee pain when squatting or kneeling.
 Here you would stop, foam roll both quads & calves, actively stretch your calves, hip flexors, glutes and quads, then ensure your glutes are firing with a single leg floor bridge (ex.
 1x10-15 reps each side).
 From here you can get back into your squats and practice good squatting form, repeating as necessary.
 If you can't get your glutes to fire and your hamstrings are dominant (cramping), continue working on quad & hip flexor mobility and reach out to us.